 Pipeline Execution

 We need to send messages into the input Kafka topic before executing the pipeline.
-Input text message can be sent by executing a Kafka text producer - python utils/faker_gen.py.
+Input messages can be sent by executing the Kafka text producer - python utils/faker_gen.py.
+See Part 1 for details about the Kafka producer.

 When executing the pipeline, we specify only a single known argument that enables to use the legacy read (--deprecated_read) while accepting default values of the other known arguments (bootstrap_servers, input_topic …).
 The remaining arguments are all pipeline arguments.
 Note that we deploy the pipeline on a local Flink cluster by specifying the flink master argument (--flink_master=localhost:8081).
 Alternatively, we can use an embedded Flink cluster if we exclude that argument.